activimetrics/activimetrics.com/Readme.md

     ./server.js                                # the web server, uses express ./views/*.jade                             # html templates
-    ./client/bootf                             # client-side javascript and css, in component_js format
+    ./client/boot/                             # client-side javascript and css, in component_js format
     ./client/component-theleagueof-raleway/    # Raleway font packaged as a local component

 ## Details

 There's only one page.
 It's in `views/index.jade`.
+Client-side javascript is managed using [component.js][https://github.com/component/componentio] and implemented in client/boot.
-We're using bootstrap and font-awesome for styling.
+We're using bootstrap and font-awesomefor styling along with some web fonts---some packaged as components.
+See component.json for the complete list of components used.